What is Sublimation Printing? What Do I Need To Start It?

 Process of Sublimation Printing

 Let’s understand the concept with an example.
-Suppose you want to sublimate a design on a t-shirt; in this case, first, you’ll print the image or design on paper with the help of a sublimation printer.
+Suppose you want to sublimate a design on a t-shirt; in this case, first, you’ll print the image or design on a sublimation paper with the help of a sublimation printer.

 Pros & Cons of Sublimation Printing